-Athletes and coaches are reminded that the use electronic devices and/or wireless communication devices such as cell phones, pagers, radios, music devices with headsets (iPods) and any other type of electronic device and/or wireless communication device is prohibited while the athlete is warming-up or competing and/or while they are in the warmup or competition areas.
-The competition areas are as follows: Inside the fence that surrounds the track; inside the fence that surrounds the discus areas; inside the fence that surrounds the shot put areas.
+Athletes and coaches are reminded that the use electronic devices and/or wireless communication devices such as cell phones, pagers, radios, music devices with headsets (iPods) and any other type of electronic device and/or wireless communication device is prohibited while the athlete is warming-up or competing and/or while they are in the warm-up or competition areas.
+The competition areas are as follows: Inside the fence that surrounds the track; inside the fence that surrounds the shot put areas.